KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

                                      multiple times
     --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards)
+    --concat-playlist POLICY         Concatenate videos in a playlist.
+One of "never", "always", or "multi_video"
+                                     (default; only when the videos form a single show).
+All the video files must have same codecs and number of streams to be concatable.
+The "pl_video:" prefix can be
+                                     used with "--paths" and "--output" to set the output filename for the split files.
+                                     See "OUTPUT TEMPLATE" for details
     --fixup POLICY                   Automatically correct known faults of the file.
 One of never (do nothing), warn (only emit a warning), detect_or_warn (the
-                                     default; fix file if we can, warn otherwise), force (try fixing even if file already exists
+                                     default; fix file if we can, warn otherwise), force (try fixing even if file already exists)
     --ffmpeg-location PATH           Location of the ffmpeg binary; either the path to the binary or its containing directory
-    --exec CMD                       Execute a command on the file after downloading and post-processing.
-Same
+    --exec [WHEN:]CMD                Execute a command, optionally prefixed with when to execute it (after_move if
+                                     unspecified), separated by a ":".
+Supported
+                                     values of "WHEN" are the same as that of --use-postprocessor.
+Same syntax as the
-                                     syntax as the output template can be used to pass any field as arguments to the command.
-An additional field "filepath"
+                                     output template can be used to pass any field as arguments to the command.
+After download, an additional field "filepath"
-                                     that contains the final path of the downloaded file is also available.
-If no fields are passed, %(filepath)q is appended
+                                     that contains the final path of the downloaded file is also available, and if no fields are passed, %(filepath)q is
-                                     to the end of the command.
+                                     appended to the end of the command.
 This option can be used multiple times
     --no-exec                        Remove any previously defined --exec
-    --exec-before-download CMD       Execute a command before the actual download.
-The syntax is the same as --exec but "filepath" is not available.
-This
-                                     option can be used multiple times
-    --no-exec-before-download        Remove any previously defined --exec-
-                                     before-download
     --convert-subs FORMAT            Convert the subtitles to another format (currently supported: srt|vtt|ass|lrc)
                                      (Alias: --convert-subtitles)
-    --convert-thumbnails FORMAT      Convert the thumbnails to another format (currently supported: jpg|png)
+    --convert-thumbnails FORMAT      Convert the thumbnails to another format (currently supported: jpg|png|webp)
     --split-chapters                 Split video into multiple files based on internal chapters.
 The "chapter:" prefix
                                      can be used with "--paths" and "--output"